 Denso, headquartered in Japan, is a branch of the Toyota Group of companies and is operational in over 35 countries of the world including Russia, Germany, and the USA.
 As you would imagine, they're manufacturers of all Toyota replacement parts.
 They’re widely known for the manufacturing of OEM auto products including components for climate control systems, body electronics, powertrains, information, and communication systems.

-DENSO also manufactures parts for hybrid and electric cars like the Toyota Prius door mirror and the Ford Focus power window motor.
+DENSO also manufactures hybrid and electric car parts like the Toyota Prius door mirror and the Ford Focus power window motor.
 Gasoline and diesel engine management systems, alternators, cooling systems, windshield wipers and washers, horns, ABS controls, door lock controls, SRS airbag, clearance warning systems, power window motors, and power steering motors are other products included in their line of parts.

 3. Magna International Inc.